ShivomSharma2000/Python/18_oops/questions.md

 4. Encapsulation
 </summary>
 Problem: Modify the Car class to encapsulate the brand attribute, making it private, and provide a getter method for it.

+Encapsulation Defination:
+Encapsulation in Python means wrapping data (variables) and methods (functions) into a single unit (class) and controlling access to them.

+👉 In simple words:
+It’s like putting variables and methods inside a box (class) and deciding which things are public, private, or protected, so outside code cannot directly change important data.
 </details>

 <details>